SAP-samples/abap-cheat-sheets/12_AMDP.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

+## Notes on Client Handling and Client Safety

+> **🌰 In brief**<br>
+> - ABAP SQL features implicit [client handling](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclient_handling_glosry.htm).
+> - While you can disable this in classic ABAP, it is not an option in ABAP Cloud, where you are limited to accessing your own client.
+> - Unlike ABAP SQL, there is no implicit client handling in Native SQL.
+AMDP, which uses Native SQL, is usable in ABAP Cloud, but it is crucial to ensure that AMDP only accesses client-safe repository objects, meaning it only accesses data from your own client.
+For this purpose, dedicated additions are provided.

+**ABAP SQL:**
+- An SAP system can have multiple clients, each distinguished by a unique [client ID](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclient_identifier_glosry.htm).
+- Each client can contain unique data.
+For instance, when you log into the system, you select a client and can only access the data within that specific client.
+If you log into client 000, for example, your access is restricted to the data of client 000, not any other clients.
+  - Client-dependent data is managed through a client column.
+So, if a database table has a client column, it contains client-dependent data.
+However, there are also client-independent data sources, which contain data not specific to any client.
+These are typically accessed by [system programs](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensystem_program_glosry.htm).
+- ABAP SQL features implicit client handling, i.e. it automatically handles client selection.
+When you execute an ABAP SQL statement in a client, the system automatically uses the current client.
+There is no need to specify the client separately, as the compiler automatically manages client handling.
+Exception: The [`USING CLIENT` (F1 docu for Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapselect_client.htm) addition modifies this default behavior.
+It disables implicit client handling.
+- Find more information on client handling [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_client_handling.htm).

+**Native SQL/AMDP**
+- Unlike ABAP SQL, Native SQL does not have implicit handling, so you must explicitly pass the client.
+- Native SQL is passed directly to the database.
+- AMDP, which uses Native SQL, also does not support implicit client handling.
+- While AMDP is permitted in ABAP Cloud, accessing client-dependent data via Native SQL is not supported.
+- When using AMDP in ABAP Cloud, it is crucial to access only the current client.
+Client-safety must be ensured..
+- AMDP methods in ABAP Cloud must be client-safe, meaning the SQLScript code should access data only in your client.
+Use only artifacts that limit access to a single client or those that are client-independent.
+- Consequently, all objects in the `USING` list must be client-safe, including CDS table functions implemented as AMDP methods.
+- There are additions to cover client-safe aspects, ensuring access only to your client data.
+- Find more information about client safety in AMDP [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenamdp_client_safety.htm).

+<p align="right"><a href="#top">⬆️ back to top</a></p>

 ## More Information

-**... on AMDP in ABAP for Cloud Development**

-Find more information in the subtopics of the [ABAP Keyword Documentation (ABAP for Cloud Development)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenamdp.htm).
+- AMDP in ABAP for Cloud Development: [ABAP Keyword Documentation (ABAP for Cloud Development)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenamdp.htm)

-> **💡 Note**<br>
-> - In ABAP for Cloud Development, AMDP methods must be client-safe.
-This means that the SQLScript code should only access artifacts that restrict access to a single client, such as CDS view entities, or are client-independent.
-Therefore, all objects used in the `USING` list must be client-safe.
-This also applies to CDS table functions implemented as AMDP methods.
-Accessing client-dependent data using Native SQL is not supported in ABAP for Cloud Development.
-> - The AMDP example for ABAP for Cloud Development is designed differently compared to the AMDP example for Standard ABAP.
-Instead of using demo database tables, CDS view entities are used in the `USING` list.
-Additionally, the client handling is adjusted for the AMDP methods by including appropriate additions in the AMDP method declaration part.

-**... on AMDP in Standard ABAP**

-Find more information in the subtopics of the [ABAP Keyword Documentation (Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenamdp.htm).
+- AMDP in Standard ABAP: [ABAP Keyword Documentation (Standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenamdp.htm)
     > **✔️ Hint**<br>
-> Checking if AMDP is supported on the system:
+    > Checking if AMDP is supported in classic ABAP:
     >    ```abap
     >    IF NOT cl_abap_dbfeatures=>use_features(
     >        EXPORTING requested_features =
     >        VALUE #( ( cl_abap_dbfeatures=>call_amdp_method ) ) ).
     >
     >      "Result: Current database system does not support AMDP procedures
     >    RETURN.
     >    ENDIF.
     >    ```

 <p align="right"><a href="#top">⬆️ back to top</a></p>